xvik/dropwizard-guicey/src/doc/docs/getting-started.md

                 .build());
 ```

-Multiple modules could be registered:
+Multiple modules could be registered at once:
 ```java
 .modules(new SampleModule(), new Some3rdPatyModule())
 ```

-!!! note ""
+!!! note
-    Guice `ServletModule` could be used for filters and servlets registration.

-!!! tip ""
-    If you have at least one module of your own then it's recommended to move
-    all guice modules registration there to encapsulate guice staff:
-    ```java
-    .modules(new SampleModule())
-    ```
-    ```java
-    public class SampleModule extends AbstractModule {

-        @Override
-        protected void configure() {
-            install(new Some3rdPatyModule());

-            // some custom bindings there
-        }
-    }
-    ```
+    Registration above occur in dropwizard initialization phase, when neither `Configuration`
-    Except when you need to [access dropwizard objects](guide/module-autowiring.md) in module
+    nor `Environment` objects are available, but if you need them in module then either
+    register module in guicey bundle's run method or use [marker interfaces](guide/module-autowiring.md)

 ## Manual mode

 If you don't want to use classpath scan, then you will have to manually specify all extensions.